-Unfortunately, we can not fund any transactions or costs that are already incurred or pre-paid e.g. deposits and purchases made prior to approval of the grant.
+Unfortunately, we cannot fund any transactions or costs that are already incurred or pre-paid e.g. deposits and purchases made prior to approval of the grant.
 In general, applications received less than eight weeks prior to the event or activity taking place are less likely to be successful.

-Certain Travel expenses
+International Travel expenses

 Certain Sporting expenses